 - A. Hypnotic regression is when someone vividly and accurately describes people, places, and events he or she could not have previously known.
 But must these be from a former life?
-Many "hypnotized" people have outright lied or simply not remembered the real details.
+Many "hypnotized" people have outright lied or not remembered the real details.
 "Although hypnosis increases recall, it also increases errors...
 During hypnosis, you are creating memories."29 Patients under hypnosis are also mostly children or are easily influenced by leading questions, which is why law courts do not accept testimony under hypnosis.
-Also, why is "past life recall" mostly prevalent in south and western Asia where "stories from a former life" are viewed with admiration?
-If reincarnation is really true, one should observe "past life recall" in all cultures, not just where it is believed. - B. Déjà vu is a feeling that one has done a present action before (e.g., been at a certain place).
+Also, why is "past life recall" mostly prevalent in south and western Asia, where "stories from a former life" are admired?
+If reincarnation is true, one should observe "past life recall" in all cultures, not just where it is believed. - Déjà vu is a feeling that one has done a present action before (e.g., been at a specific place).
 Reincarnation advocates say this place or event occurred in a previous life, but researchers say the brain is simply fusing a similar past experience in this life with the current one. - C. Xenoglossy is a sudden ability to speak a language one has never learned.
-Reincarnation attributes this to one's previous language in a former life, but cryptoamnesia is more likely (when one recalls previously forgotten data such as languages heard as a child). - D. Birthmarks also supposedly support reincarnation since some are similar to those on deceased individuals.
-Perhaps if these were identical then the reincarnationists might have a case, but similarity certainly does not prove that the same soul inhabited both bodies.
+Reincarnation attributes this to one's previous language in a former life, but cryptomnesia is more likely (when one recalls previously forgotten data such as languages heard as a child). - D. Birthmarks also supposedly support reincarnation since some are like those of deceased individuals.
+If these were identical, the reincarnationists might have a case, but similarity certainly does not prove that the same soul inhabited both bodies.